+Parlux Alyon could be the most well-known hair dryer you've never heard of.
 Cast your mind back to a time before a certain scene-stealing British brand came along and flipped the script on what it meant to be the best hair dryer money could buy.
-If, back then, you had asked any self-respecting Beauty Editor what hair dryer you should buy, there’s a very strong chance Parlux would have been the only answer.
+If, back then, you had asked any Beauty Editor or Hair Professional what dryer you should buy, there’s a very strong chance Parlux would have been the answer.

 This Italian brand is renowned by those in the know for making powerful, stylish dryers that are built to withstand continuous use in professional environments – and the Parlux Alyon is a fine example of why that reputation is still thoroughly well deserved.

 Everything about this compact and lightweight dryer is a pleasure, from the stylish and sleek design – in no less than ten colourways – to the intuitive controls and powerful, reliable motor.
 Heck, even the styling attachment nozzles look great and fit like a dream.
-You won’t find anything outside the norm here in terms of special settings, but honestly, how many of those bells and whistles does the average person use on the average blow dry at home anyway?
+You won’t find anything outside the norm here in terms of special settings, but honestly, for home blow dries (often followed by a going-over with the best hair straighteners) how many of those bells and whistles does the average person use anyway?

 Put it this way: Walk into a fancy salon or on to a beauty photoshoot and you’re very likely to spot a Parlux in the hands of the stylist and there’s a good reason for that.
 This is an absolute workhorse packed into an agile Italian stallion body.

 Unusually lovely.
 If we’re sticking with the Italian theme, you could say it is the Lamborghini of the hair dryer world.
 This looks slick, nimble and somehow fast, with a curvy head, nippy little handle and glistening front and back vents.
 Even the styling attachments are pretty slick, which is a stark contrast to just about every other hair dryer’s flimsy plastic numbers.